vaclav/Physics/README.md

 3. **Open the project and rebuild** (restart if you opened it before the end of the above commands)
 4. **Enjoy !**

-**Note:** this will download and build from source [iets3.genjs](https://github.com/cdelabou/iets3.genjs) since no repository hold the used versions of this project.
-You can also publish to your local maven repository by following the instructions on the README of iets3.genjs.

 #### Advanced usage of the build script
 You can find a detailed page on which task to use for which purpose [on the wiki](https://github.com/vaclav/Physics/wiki/Gradle-script-usage).